 But after seeing some people make money online through trading stocks...
 I learned how to turn small amounts of money into HUGE gains.
+Eventually, I was able to quit my construction job...
+And trade from the comfort of my home.
+This discovery completely changed my family’s life for the better.
+We became financially free.
+But let me be honest with you...

 You may have heard crazy stories of people becoming overnight millionaires, but that’s pure luck.
-It wasn’t easy for me.
+It’s basically gambling.
+The truth is, when it comes to building new income...
+Or making money from any type of trading or investing...
+You’re going to have good weeks and bad weeks.

+There will be winners and losers, no matter who you are or what you do.
+It’s not automatic or guaranteed.

-I had to learn the hard way.
+I had to learn that the hard way.

 When I first got started, I lost most of my money on a single trade listening to a so-called “expert” on TV.

 IT WAS AN EXPENSIVE LESSON!